Amid pandemic, US coal industry seeks lower taxes, royalties

 “CEOs are seeking to manipulate a global public health crisis for private gain.
 We should use funds to help workers and communities, not give sweetheart deals to massive coal companies,” said Ellen Pfister, a Montana rancher and member of the Northern Plains Resource Council who lives next to a large coal mine north of Billings.

+Coal production in 2020 totals just over 124 million tons to date, down by almost 18 percent compared to the same point in 2019, according to the Energy Information Administration.

+The decline has hit all major coal states, including Wyoming, West Virginia, Kentucky, Virginia, Montana and Illinois.
+About half of coal royalty revenues collected by the federal government is returned to the states where the fuel was mined.

-White House spokesman Judd Deere declined to comment on the specific breaks requested by the industry but said the Trump administration was going to look out for private companies.
+White House spokesman Judd Deere declined to comment on the specific breaks requested by the coal industry but said the Trump administration was going to look out for private companies.

 “We are going to ensure that we take care of all Americans, including affected industries and small businesses, and that we emerge from this challenge stronger and with a prosperous and growing economy,” Deere said in an emailed statement.